apollographql/apollo-ios/docs/source/fragments.md

 Apollo iOS generates separate result types for fragments, which means they are a great way of keeping UI components or utility functions independent of specific queries.

+>**Note**: Do not define fragments with the same name as the type they're on, or errors can occur in the generated code.
+If you were to do `fragment Team on Team` or `fragment Character on Character`, you can quickly wind up with two different types with the same name in the same object, which will make the Swift compiler very, very sad.

 One common pattern is to define a fragment for a child view (like a `UITableViewCell`), and include the fragment in a query defined at a parent level (like a `UITableViewController`).
 This way, the child view can easily be reused and only depends on the specific data it needs:

 ```swift